Updated: Oct 14

 Absolutely no pet grooming, gardening, dusting, or anything else that causes dust, dirt and dander for a minimum of 72 hours.
 Waiting 5 full days is best.
 Wearing glasses outdoors is a good way to protect healing eyeliner.

-Absolutely no topical makeup on the healing procedure(s) for a minimum of 7 days.
+Absolutely no topical makeup on the healing procedure(s) for at least 5 days.
 Topical makeup is bacterial and your new procedure needs adequate time to heal to avoid irritation and/or infection.
 You may apply your makeup around the new procedure area but avoid applying ON the healing area.

 Lastly, ...relax!
 Your tattoo will lighten, softened and heal in a matter of days.
 Do exactly as I have advised you to do (or what not to do) and all heals well.
 Complications are extremely rare.